NicharNET/UNIB-4IZ236-Football-league/README.md

 The first transformation produces the website consisted of mutually linked HTML pages deployed on the project's [GitHub Pages](https://nicharnet.github.io/UNIB-4IZ236-Football-league) with the similar design but variable linked content.

-All the transformations are applied to the root element `/` and define immediately self as a template rendered to `index.html` with  to generated partial templates under the `div` containers:
+All the transformations are applied to the root element `/` and define immediately self as a template rendered to `index.html` with  to generated partial templates under the `div` containers.
+The sample code is followed with a brief sample of the `en:teams` template responsible that each team have own page generated into `chunks` folder:

-<details><summary>The root element template</summary>
+<details><summary>The root element template (31 lines)</summary>

 ```XML
 <xsl:template match="/">